 Directors must report on the annual disclosure statement all relationships that give rise to a potential conflict of interest, all gifts valued at $50 or more, and all travel related payments and reimbursements.
 Directors must promptly disclose to an officer of the Board any potential conflict of interest regarding any proposed business transaction.
 The officers shall keep confidential all reports and information otherwise disclosed to them.

-The United Soybean Board is charged with administering the national soybean checkoff program.
+USB is charged with administering the national soybean checkoff program.
 In their role of supporting the Board in carrying out this charge, it is important that USB employees exercise their responsibilities and duties free of any potential conflicts of interest or the appearance of conflicts of interest.
-Therefore, it is the policy of the Board that each USB employee, at the time of hire and annually thereafter, complete a disclosure statement to report all relationships, gifts received or travel-related reimbursements that give rise to a potential conflict of interest.
+Therefore, it is the policy of the Board that each USB employee, at the time of hire and annually thereafter, complete a disclosure statement to report all relationships, gifts received or travel related reimbursements that give rise to a potential conflict of interest.
 Please refer to the Conflict of Interest Policy in the USB Reference Guide.
-Review of employee disclosure statements by USB Legal Counsel will be conducted annually, and employees will be notified by Counsel of any potential conflicts.

 The USB Code of Conduct requires the Directors, staff and contractors to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
 Staff, contractors and representatives of USB must practice honesty and integrity in fulfilling responsibility and comply with all applicable laws and regulations.